Are you feeling fatigued? These 10 tips will help boost your energy.

 Thirst signals from your body can masquerade in a number of different ways.
-Often when you think you feel hungry or fatigued you may actually be a little dehydrated.
-So when lethargy strikes try drinking a refreshing glass of water.
-If you often feel a little tired during the day try taking a 500ml water bottle with you wherever you go, and drink one full bottle before and one full bottle after lunch.
+Often when you think you feel hungry or fatigued, you may actually be a little dehydrated.
+So when lethargy strikes, try drinking a refreshing glass of water.
+If you often feel a little tired during the day, try keeping a 500ml water bottle with you, and drink one full bottle before and one full bottle after lunch.
 The best way to stay hydrated is to take small sips throughout the day, as this allows your body to absorb the water more easily.

 5. Get a better night’s sleep

-There are a number of things which can disrupt our sleep, most of which can be dealt with fairly easily.
+There are a number of things that can disrupt our sleep, most of which can be dealt with fairly easily.

 Drinking alcohol just before bed may help you fall asleep, but it can also stop you from entering your REM cycle, which is when you get your best rest during the night.
 By cutting down on alcohol before bedtime you will get a better night’s sleep, and wake up feeling more refreshed.